boardroom-inc/stateless/docs/questions-about-ethereum/why-do-you-have-to-pay-to-use-ethereum.md

 ---
-title: Why do you have to pay to use Ethereum? - EthHub
+title: Why do you have to pay to use Ethereum? - stateless

 description: Every transaction that occurs on the Ethereum network requires computational resources.
 ---